 Shar Pei Chow Chow mix

 The Chow Pei is a cross between a Chow Chow and a Chinese Shar-Pei.
 The Shar-Pei hails from Canton, China.
 The name is thought to be derived from the Cantonese word, meaning “sand skin,” referring to the breed’s short, rough coat.
+You could even use this as inspiration when picking your own Chow Chow name!

 The Shar-Pei was initially bred to be a herding and guarding dog.
 The Chow Pei is an intelligent dog with a regal, dignified persona.
 These pups make great family dogs and are good with children if they are treated correctly.